Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Watering

 Use water that is at room temperature to avoid plant shock.
-The water should also be free of chlorine and flourides as like other Calathea, Calathea Rattlesnake is sensitive to chemicals dissolved in water which will cause brown leaf tips and edges.
+The water should also be free of chlorine and flourides as like other Calathea, Goeppertia insignis is sensitive to chemicals dissolved in water which will cause brown leaf tips and edges.

 Light Requirements

-Rattlesnake Calathea grows best in bright, indirect light away from direct sunlight to avoid scorching the leaves and loss of leaf color.
+Rattlesnake Calathea grows best in bright indirect light (dappled light).
+Keep it away from direct sunlight to avoid scorching the leaves and loss of leaf color.

 Rotate the pot regularly to ensure that the plant receives light on all sides for an even growth.